Here’s Why You Should Stop Working Out for More Than 45 Minutes

 The vast majority of men and women in the United States are constantly worried about not getting enough exercise.
-Working out is hard to fit into a busy schedule, particularly when free time is at a premium.
+Working out is hard to fit into a busy schedule, particularly when free time is scarce.

-Though exercise is an important part of a healthy lifestyle, it is also important to avoid overdoing the work out routine.
+Though exercise is an important part of a healthy lifestyle, it is also important to avoid overdoing the workout routine.
 For most adults, exercising between 30 and 45 minutes a day is enough to gain the benefits of exercise without changing the benefits to extreme fatigue.
-Start one of WeightTraining.com’s FREE workout plans and start becoming fit today!
+Find a workout program that works for you by signing up for a PRO Plan today for access to certified personal trainers, workout plans, nutrition trackers, and more!

 It is quite common for fitness newcomers to fall prey to overtraining – a condition in which your body at best hits a plateau and at worst enters a full-blown catabolic state.